Mel-A-M/adb-converged-db/json/json.md

   Now you are ready to load data from Object Store as the `admin` schema.

-## STEP 3: Create an External Table on the file
+## TASK 3: Create an External Table on the file

 To create an **external table** using a file stored in Object Storage you will use the **DBMS_CLOUD.CREATE_EXTERNAL_TABLE procedure**.